Bettye Ackerman is an attorney representing clients primarily in estate planning and family law.

 Jacob Barney, Associate Professor, Department of Plant Physiology, Pathology and Weed Science, Virginia Tech

 Lawrence Bechtel has been a sculptor of both abstract and figurative works for thirty years, is a member of the National Sculpture Society, and has several public commissions to his credit, including "Addison Caldwell," (VT's first student, upper quad) and "Ready to Serve" (Police Dog Sculpture, Vet school).
+He was an English Instructor, and then Recycling Coordinator at VT, before retiring in 2009.
+He is presently working on a historical novel, Angels Shall Not Keep Me, about a slave of Thomas Jefferson.

 Isabel Berney is an active member and the volunteer administrator of the Funeral Consumers Alliance, a non- profit volunteer organization that provides information to consumers.
 The Funeral Consumers Alliance has been cited by AARP and Consumer Reports as the go-to organization for accurate information about the death care industry.